St Pattys

 A dealer fee that is never disclosed until you ask for the out-the-door price is the documentation fee.
 This fee is a pure profit center for dealers, but one you’ll be hard pressed to get them to remove.

 Doc fees are not mandatory, but all dealers charge them.
-In many states they are capped (for example in California the doc fee is capped at $80, while in other states like Florida, doc fees can be well over $1,000.
+In many states they are capped.
+In California, the doc fee is capped at $80, but in Florida, doc fees can be over $1,000.
 Each dealer sets their own doc fee amount, and it is a major contributor to your total OTD price.

 Accessories

 Frustratingly, many dealers add accessories to their inventory and then try and sell those to their customers.
-For example, if you’ve ever had a dealer tell you “We installed LoJack on this vehicle, and that will be an additional $695,” or “We tinted the windows, so that’ll be $995,” you’ve experienced a dealer trying to upsell you additional accessories.
+If you’ve ever had a dealer tell you “we tinted the windows, so that’ll be $995,” you’ve experienced this.

 These may not be included in the price you initially negotiated, but they absolutely will be in the out-the-door price.